goooooouwa/writings/_posts/linux/2022-09-27-comparision-of-linux-distros-and-des.md

 ### Package availability

-Ubuntu has most pacakges in the official repo
+- Ubuntu has most pacakges in the official repo
-Fedora has fewer packages in official repo
+- Fedora has fewer packages in official repo
-Manjaro AUR has everything you need.
+- Manjaro AUR has everything you need.

 ### Stability

 - Ubuntu is mot stable with oldest packages.
 - Fedora is more up to date with newer packages, but not as bleeding edge as Manjaro, thus relatively more stable.
 - Manjaro is bleeding edge, most up-to-date, but also possible unbootable after update.

 ### Hardware support

-U- buntu has the best hardward support (supported by most OEMs).
+- Ubuntu has the best hardward support (supported by most OEMs).
 - Fedora doesn't include pripertory drivers by default
-- Manjaro has bu
+- Manjaro has built-in hardware detection.
-ilt-in hardware detection.

 ## Comparision of main Linux Desktop Environments